Death of Tina Fontaine: Aftermath and legacy

 Fontaine was buried on Sagkeeng First Nation next to her father.
 A memorial was placed at the site on the first anniversary of the discovery of her body at the Red River.

 In response to Fontaine's death, the Canadian Human Rights Commission requested an inquiry into the number of missing and murdered Indigenous women (MMIW) in Canada.
 The RCMP already had such a study underway, which was completed in 2014.
 Acting Chief Commissioner David Langtry wrote, "Once again our hearts are filled with grief and sadness as we mourn the brutal and senseless murder of an Aboriginal girl.
 Tina must not disappear into the oblivion of statistics."
-With the change in government, in December 2016, Prime Minister Justin Trudeau announced that a national inquiry titled "Missing and Murdered Indigenous Women and Girls" would be undertaken.
+With the change in government, in December 2015, Prime Minister Justin Trudeau announced that a national inquiry titled "Missing and Murdered Indigenous Women and Girls" would be undertaken.
 Five independent commissioners were appointed, and commissioners and staff began to consult with families, activist organizations, and others about how to structure the inquiry.

 Also in response to the death, a volunteer group known as Drag the Red was formed.
 They have begun to regularly drag portions of the Red River to find bodies or evidence in missing persons or homicide cases.
 Tina's death also led to the creation of the Bear Clan Patrol, which promotes safety and crime prevention in Winnipeg's North End.
-Additionally, a local Inuit woman, Holly Jarrett, has started social media campaigns: the #AmINext hashtag and a Change.org petition in response to Fontaine's death.
+Additionally, a local Inuk woman, Holly Jarrett, has started social media campaigns: the #AmINext hashtag and a Change.org petition in response to Fontaine's death.
 The hashtag campaign called for a national inquiry and allowed Indigenous women to express their feelings about the issue of MMIW.